25 Superhero Movies That Are Worse Than Batman and Robin

 Steel (1997)

 Coming out in 1997, the same year that Batman and Robin came out, Steel was yet another failed attempt to make a big sports athlete into a Hollywood star and man does it all fall flat on it’s face.
 As if that Shaq Fu game wasn’t terribly enough, we had to suffer seeing Shaq in a movie as well.
 It’s sloppily made, terribly acted, and Steel himself is one of the lamest superheroes ever in any form of fiction.
 Shaquille O’Neill may be one hell of a basketball player but someone must’ve took too many basketballs to the head to make this movie a reality.
-Not only does this movie help support the fact that Batman and Robin isn’t the worst superhero movie made, it wasn’t even the worst superhero movie released in 1997.
+Not only does this movie help support the fact that Batman and Robin isn’t the worst superhero movie made, it wasn’t even the worst superhero movie released in that same yea.
 That honor gladly goes towards Steel.
 I’ll take Arnold’s cheesy puns any day over anything in this abomination!

 Catwoman (2004)